coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

     The parsing function given to the :cmd:`Numeral Notation` vernacular is not of the right type.

   .. exn:: @ident should go from @type to Decimal.int or (option Decimal.int).
-Instead of Decimal.int, the the types Decimal.uint or Z could be used{? (require BinNums first)}.
+Instead of Decimal.int, the types Decimal.uint or Z could be used{? (require BinNums first)}.

     The printing function given to the :cmd:`Numeral Notation` vernacular is not of the right type.